Word4Today

 (Taking Heed to the Sixth Commandment)

 So, with that in mind, let’s take a look at what the scriptures teach in order to get a better understanding of this controversial, yet important subject.
-So then, my brothers and sisters in Christ: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+So then, my brothers and sisters in Christ, let’s make sure to: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
 (2 Timothy 2:15 KJV).
 Amen.

 Acting in Despair